ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ## Normal Process

-The IAB chair (or executive director on the instructions of the chair) will typically follow the following process:
+The IAB chair (or executive director on the instructions of the chair) will typically follow this process to conduct a vote:

-- If the request for a vote comes from an external source (e.g., the NomCom provides its IESG slate for confirmation), then, as soon as possible after receiving the request, the IAB chair adds the vote topic to the agenda of the next IAB teleconference.
-If the next meeting is less than 48 hours away, the chair should instead add the topic to the following teleconference.

-- The chair emails the list of voting members to announce the date of the discussion, whether ballots are open or secret, and start an email discussion thread on the topic.
+1. Announce the topic or question on which to vote, along with the schedule for the vote, to start a period of discussion and consideration by the IAB.

+2. Ensure that all IAB members have an opportunity to discuss the topic or question in some meeting of the IAB.

+3. Formally start the vote, following the discussion(s).

+4. Conclude the vote once votes from all IAB members have been collected, or once 7 days have elapsed and there are sufficient votes received to meet the requirements in RFC 2850.

+Detailed guidelines for each of these steps are provided below.

+### Announcing votes

+Announcements of votes are sent over email, but can also be provided over other channels.
+These announcements will be sent by the IAB or the executive director.

+Announcements should be as specific as possible about the question on which the vote will be taken, and background material should be provided or already be available to the IAB.

+Announcements can optionally indicate that ballots will be secret.

+Announcements should include the timeframe for the vote, including the opportunities for discussion (see below) and when the vote is expected to start.

+### Discussion prior to voting

+IAB members should have the opportunity to discuss topics before taking a vote.
+This discussion can occur in both asynchronous (email, messages) and synchronous (teleconferences, in-person meetings) forms.

+Once a vote is announced, the period for asynchronous discussion starts immediately.
+This discsssion generally takes place on a private email list amongst voting members.

+The discussion period also should include opportunities for each voting IAB member to have synchronous discussions with other voting members.
+Depending on the exact meeting schedule of the IAB, this requirement can be satisfied in different ways.
+For example, an in-person meeting at an IETF meeting or an IAB teleconference where all IAB members are expected to attend satisfies this requirement in a single discussion.
+Alternatively, this can be satisfied by having multiple discussions that occur at different times to accomodate IAB members in different timezones.
+Note that lack of attendence by IAB members due to vacations or choosing not to attend a meeting will not delay being able to hold the vote, as long as meeting opportunities were provided.

-- The agenda of that meeting will include the vote discussion, and needs to be posted at least 48 hours in advance.
-If the discussion will happen in an irregularly scheduled meeting (i.e. meetings other than the weekly IAB meeting teleconference or meetings prescheduled during IETF week) then, the new meeting needs to be announced at least a week in advance.
+Any meeting on which a vote is discussed needs to either be a regularly scheduled meeting, or be an extraordinary meeting scheduled at least a week in advance.

-- Discussion and votes will continue on the voting members list, and during the teleconference.
+Discussions in meetings need to follow a regular procedure for adding agenda items to the meeting.
+Voting discussions should be added to a meeting agenda at least 48 hours prior to the meeting, or earlier depending on the current meeting practice of the IAB.

+### Conducting votes

+Once the discussion opportunities (described above) have been provided, a vote can formally start.
+This can occur during a teleconference or in-person meeting directly after discussion, but unless all IAB members are present, will always also be started virtually.

+Voting typically occurs on a private email list that includes all voting members, but may be conducted using other virtual tools.

+### Concluding votes

-- The vote will typically stay open until a vote has been recorded for every single voting member, even after a majority has been reached.
+A vote will typically stay open until a position has been recorded for every single voting member, even after a majority has been reached.
 This ensures every voice can be heard.
-Note that it is reasonable for any voting member to request a few days to review available information before voting.
+Note that it is reasonable for any voting member to request a few days to further review available information before voting.

-- If the vote has enough affirmative votes that it would pass if all remaining votes were dissents, and at least 7 days have elapsed since the teleconference, then the chair can decide to declare the vote closed and successful.
-This avoids deadlock if a voting member is unable or unwilling to vote.

-- A vote can result as a consequence of a teleconference discussion (e.g., the topic of an appointment was on the agenda of the teleconference without explicitly mentioning a vote, but during the discussion there was consensus to start a vote on the topic).
-In those cases, votes can be tallied in the teleconference, and/or the email to announce the vote can be sent out without requiring a second teleconference on this topic.

-## Expedient Decisions

-If a decision is needed within a short time frame, any IAB member (or the executive director) can call a vote without first placing the topic on an IAB meeting agenda.
-If all voting members reply and they have all voted affirmatively or recused themselves, then the decision is considered to have the full consensus of the IAB and does not need to follow the Normal Process described above.
-If any voting member votes against the decision, has not responded, or simply requests a discussion on the topic, then the topic is added to the agenda of an upcoming IAB meeting and the Normal or Alternative Process is followed as usual.
+A vote can conclude in either of the following conditions:

+- All voting members have submitted their votes
+- Seven days have elapsed since the vote was started, and the requirements from RFC 2850 have been met (specifically, that seven full members concur and there are no more than two dissents)

+If these conditions cannot be met within seven days, the IAB chair can choose to either leave the vote open, or cancel the vote.

 ## Alternative Process

 The IAB can use alternative voting processes.
-In order to do that, the IAB chair must announce the alternative voting rules to the IAB at least one week before the voting takes place.
+In order to do that, the IAB chair must announce the alternative voting rules to the IAB.
+This announcement should usually occur at least one week before the voting takes place.
 If any voting member of the IAB objects to the alternative voting rules, the resolution of the conflict will be addressed following usual RFC 2850 guidelines; i.e., if more than two voting members object to the alternative voting process, the vote reverts to the Normal Process.

+Unanimous results should be strongly preferred in votes using an alternative process.
+Particularly, if the vote is run on a shortened timeline (such as having less than a week of advanced notice), unanimity should be required.

 Note that any alternative process still needs to follow the rules in Section 3.5 of RFC 2850.